roger-scopely/expo-nse-plugin/README.md

 ## Provisioning profiles

+The developer team will be copied from your `app.json` into the Notification Service Extension, so if your Xcode project "Automatically manage[s] signing" this may be sufficient to sign it.
-This plugin **does not** handle anything related to the signing process and does not automate the process of choosing the provisioning profile for the NSE target.
+Otherwise, this plugin **does nothing else** related to the signing process and does not automate the process of choosing the provisioning profile for the NSE target.
 For this purpose it's probably best if you use Expo Application Services and its [multitarget configuration](https://docs.expo.dev/app-signing/local-credentials/#multi-target-project).

 # Installation and usage